cityiot/CityIoT-platform/README.md

 - `FIWARE_USE_SUBDOMAINS`
   - If set to `true`, the data usage services Grafana, Wirecloud, and CKAN are all served on their own subdomains, e.g. `https://grafana.<DOMAIN_NAME>`.
 Otherwise, these services are served on dedicated ports: Grafana on port 3000, Wirecloud on port 8000, and CKAN on port 5000.
 - `DOMAIN_NAME`
   - This is the domain name on which the platform will be deployed on.
-It can be domain name of the server or an IP address.
+It can be the domain name of the server or an IP address.
+Even `localhost` or `127.0.0.1` is possible, if the intention is to just test the platform on a local machine.
 If using an IP address, the HTTPS protocol and the subdomains chosen in the previous options are not available.
 - `ORION_VERSION`
   - Setting to choose Orion Context Broker version.
 - `ORION_REPLICAS`